 Where did I get my microbiome?

 Microbes have been around for a lot longer than humans, and hundreds of thousands of them exist independent from human beings.
-We inherit our microbiomes from our mothers, both in the placenta and as we pass through the vaginal canal during childbirth, which is one of the reasons vaginal birth is so important when it comes to building our natural immunities.
+We inherit our microbiomes from our mothers, both in the placenta and as we pass through the vaginal canal during childbirth, which is one of the reasons vaginal birth is so important when it comes to building our natural immunities1.
 Then, infants grow their microbiomes through the miracle of breast milk and skin-to-skin contact, along with other factors in their diet and environment.

 OK, great.
 So… why does my microbiome matter?

 From your gut to your mouth, the balance of your microbiome promotes your overall health.
-Research continues to discover that a healthy gut can promote a well-functioning immune system, digestive wellness, a good mood, healthy glucose levels, balanced yeast growth, positive sleep patterns, and many other benefits.
+Research continues to show that a healthy gut can promote a well-functioning immune system, digestive wellness, a good mood, healthy glucose levels, balanced yeast growth, positive sleep patterns, and many other benefits.

 Additionally, as the American Society for Microbiology points out, your microbiome increases genetic diversity to help your body function.
 For example, the carbohydrates that humans consume are broken down by enzymes, but the human genome only has 20 carbohydrate-digesting enzymes.
 This is where your microbiome comes in, since just one gut bacterium (Bacteroides thetaiotaomicron) has over 260 enzymes to help you digest.
 In so many other ways, our bodies would be lost without the human microbiome.
 Considering your bacteria cells outweigh human cells by a factor of 10:1, you’re really 90% walking bacterial colony and 10% human.
 Pretty crazy when you think about it!

 Is my microbiome unique?

 Yes!
 While microbiomes may have similar functions, recent studies conducted by the Human Microbiome Project showed that your microbiome is very different from your neighbor’s.
 The specific bacterial species found in your gut, skin, and mouth make you unique.
 In fact, if you could compare your microbiome with yourself when you were a newborn or toddler, your microbiome would also vary greatly.
 As your diet, medicine, and environment changes, so does your bacterial makeup.